MulDE: Multi-teacher Knowledge Distillation for Low-dimensional Knowledge Graph Embeddings: Experiments

-The student dimension 32 and teacher dimension 64 are determined according to previous work and theoretical analysis.
-We further evaluate our MulDE framework with more different dimensions.
-For the student embedding dimension, we still focus on low-dimensional models with dimensions lower than 100, and compare distilled models with original ones.
-For the teacher embedding dimension, we select multiple dimension sizes over 64, including 128, 256, and 512.
+We further evaluate our MulDE framework with different dimensions.
+For the student embedding dimensions, we still focus on low-dimensional models with dimensions lower than 100, and compare distilled models with the original ones.
+For the teacher embedding dimensions, we select multiple dimension sizes over 64, including 128, 256, and 512.
 Then, we measure the performance gap between the 32-dimensional student and different high-dimensional teachers.
 The experimental results are shown in Table \ref{tab:3}.

 The performance of different low-dimensional student models are shown in Table \ref{tab:3} (a).
-As first, the results show that the accuracy of original model reduces obviously when the embedding dimension decreasing.
-Although the distilled Junior models achieve outperform its original accuracy, the lower-dimensional model still produce relatively poor results.
-Besides, from the `growth' metrics, MulDE contributes more improvements for lower-dimensional models.
+The results show that the accuracy of the original models reduces when the embedding dimensions decrease.
+Although the distilled Junior models outperform their original models, the 8d and 16d models achieve relatively poor results.
+In contrast, from the `growth' metrics, MulDE contributes more improvements for lower-dimensional models.
 The MRR and Hits@1 of 8d RotH increase more than 90\% and 150\%, which is much more significant than that of 64d RotH.
-Furthermore, the performance of 64d distilled models are very close to 32-dimensional ones, which suggests we can utilize 32d models in applications to save more storage, and even 8d models for faster interactions.
+Furthermore, the performance of the 64d distilled model is very close to the 32-dimensional ones.
+As a result, to save storage space in applications, 32d models can be used.

-The results in Table \ref{tab:3} (b) support our theoretical analysis to some extent.
-At first, the performance of the teacher ensemble is similar in different high dimensions.
+The results in Table \ref{tab:3} (b) support our preliminary analysis to some extent.
+At first, the performance of the teacher ensemble is similar when its dimension exceeds 64.
 The Hits@10 of 256d teachers is even worse than that of 64d.
-This illustrates that when the embedding dimension exceeds a lower bound, the capacity of the model will tend to be stable.
-Besides, with the increase of teacher dimensions, the MRR and Hits@1 of the Junior model decrease.
-It indicates that the teacher with over-high dimensions would be harder to transfer knowledge to a low-dimensional student.
-Therefore, the experimental results motivate us to apply 64-dimensional teachers, which achieve higher performance, and save more pre-training costs.
+It proves that when encoding the same KG, the capacity of the model tends to be stable when the embedding dimensions exceed the lower bound (e.g., near 64 for WN18RR).
+Besides, with the increase of teacher dimensions, MRR and Hits@1 of the Junior model decrease, indicating that the teacher with over-high dimensions would be harder to transfer knowledge to a low-dimensional student.
+The experimental results motivate us to apply 64-dimensional teacher models, which achieve higher performance and save more pre-training costs.

-\subsection{Ablation studies about Distillation Strategy}
+\subsection{Ablation Studies about Distillation Strategy}